raiden-network/raiden/docs/onboarding.rst

     Routing a Transfer

-..
-FIXME This is outdated, we don't keep any network graph on the node anymore

-At the moment routing in Raiden works in a very simple manner.
-Each node has a global view of the network knowing the initial capacity of each channel by watching for the deposit events happening on chain.
-As a result each node keeps a graph of the network but that graph may be outdated due to the capacity changing because of offchain transfers.
+At the moment routing in Raiden is handled by an external service, the :ref:``Pathfinding Service (PFS) <services-pathfinding>``.
+The PFS tries to keep a global view of the network by listening to the Raiden nodes' capacity updates, that they the nodes can chose to send to the PFS.

-For this reason nodes **can** send capacity updates to the pathfinding services.
-Those collect this information and incorporate it into their network graph.
-This in turn allows them to compute routes based on the current network state.
+With this information the PFS can compute routes based on the current network state, which are available for the Raiden nodes to query for a small fee.
 For a given payment the node asks the pathfinding service for a set of possible routes.
 It then tries those in order and if any payment fails, the next on will be tried and the failing one expires eventually.

+The :ref:``payment REST endpoint <api-init-payment>`` does provide an optional argument, where a manually determined route can be given, if the route-request to the PFS should be bypassed.

 If the transfer reaches the target and the protocol is followed properly as we saw in the :ref:`happy transfer case <happy-case-transfer-messages>` above then all the pending transfers in the path will be unlocked and the node balances will be updated.